extraction-tools/ANN/GlobalFittingData/Schema/README.md

+# How to Use the Global Fitting Schema

+Note: See [schema_test.ipynb](https://github.com/extraction-tools/ANN/blob/master/GlobalFittingData/Schema/schema_test.ipynb) for an example of how to use the global fitting schema

+---

+&nbsp;

-**Instructions for writing data to a file using the global fitting schema**
+## Instructions for writing data to a file using the global fitting schema

 First, import GlobalFittingSchema and create an instance of the GlobalFittingSchema class:
 ```Python